tpboudreau/l6s/README.md

  - Provide support for additional ingress controllers
  - Provide support for TLS ingress termination
- - Implement gateway/ingress to support services for remote dispatchers
+ - Implement gateway/ingress to allow access to support services for remote dispatchers
  - Implement safe upgrades to new versions
  - Implement on-demand or periodic credential rotation job
  - Implement on-demand or periodic database backup job(s)